Dubai: Burj Khalifa

 Burj Khalifa, known as the Burj Dubai before its inauguration, is a 828 m high skyscraper in Dubai, and the tallest building in the world.
 The tower was inspired by the structure of the desert flower Hymenocallis.
-It was constructed by more than 30 contracting companies around the world with workers of a hundred nationalities.
-It is an architectural icon, named after Sheikh Khalifa bin Zayed Al Nahyan.
+It was constructed by more than 30 contracting companies around the world with workers of a hundred nationalities, starting in 2004 and ending in 2009.
+It's also an architectural icon, named after Sheikh Khalifa bin Zayed Al Nahyan.
 The building opened on 4 January 2010.

 Palm Jumeirah

-The Palm Jumeirah is an artificial archipelago, created using land reclamation by Nakheel, a company owned by the Dubai government, and designed and developed by Helman Hurley Charvat Peacock/Architects, Inc. It is one of three planned islands called the Palm Islands which extend into the Persian Gulf.
-The Palm Jumeirah is the smallest and the original of three Palm Islands, and it is located on the Jumeirah coastal area of Dubai.
-It was built between 2001 and 2006.
+The Palm Jumeirah is an artificial archipelago, created using land reclamation by Nakheel Properties, a company owned by the Dubai government, and designed and developed by Helman Hurley Charvat Peacock/Architects, Inc. It is one of three planned islands, the Palm Islands, which extend into the Persian Gulf.
+The Palm Jumeirah is the smallest and the original of the three Palm Islands, and is in the Jumeirah coastal area.
+It was built from 2001 to 2006.

-The Palm Jumeirah is an iconic landmark of Dubai, and it consists of a two-kilometer long trunk, a crown made up of 17 fronds, and a surrounding crescent.
-Its shape is inspired by the palm tree, hence its name.
-It has over 40 luxury hotels, villas and apartments that offer breathtaking views of the city and the Arabian Sea.
-The island also has a variety of restaurants, cafes, shops, and leisure activities such as golf courses, spas and fitness centers.

-The Palm Jumeirah has become an important part of Dubai's economy and tourism industry, attracting thousands of travelers from around the world each year.
-Its unique features make it a popular destination for both locals and tourists alike.
-There are also plenty of activities to do here, such as swimming with dolphins in the aquarium, enjoying water sports, or relaxing on a private beach.
-With its stunning views and endless attractions, the Palm Jumeirah is an unmissable destination for anyone visiting Dubai.

 The World Islands

-The World Islands is an archipelago of small artificial islands constructed in the shape of a world map, located in the waters of the Persian Gulf, 4.0 kilometres (2.5 mi) off the coast of Dubai, United Arab Emirates.
-The World islands are composed mainly of sand dredged from Dubai's shallow coastal waters, and are one of several artificial island developments in Dubai.
+The World Islands is an archipelago of small artificial islands constructed in the shape of a world map in the waters of the Persian Gulf, 4.0 kilometres (2.5 mi) off the coast of Dubai.
+The World islands are mainly made of sand dredged from Dubai's shallow coastal waters and are one of several artificial island developments in Dubai.
+The islands' areas vary from 250,000 to 900,000 square feet.
+The islands are arranged in the shape of the world map and the archipelago covers around 9 km in width.